JardielmaQueiroz/jardielmaQueiroz/README.md

 - 🔭 I'm currently working at EY;

-- 🔓 I'm currently unlocking some knowledge about Machine Learning, Python, Azure AML and Inglês, which means that I am a student in the process of becoming a machine learning architect;
+- 🔓 I'm currently unlocking some knowledge about Machine Learning, Python, Azure AML and English, which means that I am a student in the process of becoming a machine learning architect;
 <!--  🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...